Africa Forum on Quality and Safety in Healthcare

 Johannesburg, South Africa

 This 3-day conference focuses on health care innovations that are effective in low-resource settings.
 Ministries of health, health care providers, and community leaders will discuss what's working and ideas for addressing key challenges.

 IHI’s portfolio of activities across Africa support governments and partners as they work to close the gap between what is and what could be in population health outcomes.
-Areas of focus for our work are chosen based on the most pressing need of a region or health system and include HIV/AIDS (preventing mother-to-child transmission of HIV), maternal and child health, and patient safety, and increasingly supporting hospital systems in improving quality and cost.
+Areas of focus for our work are chosen based on the most pressing need of a region or health system and include supporting Ministries of Health in developing National Quality Strategies, running capability-building activities and QI trainings to develop QI skills for staff at all levels of the health system, and leading Collaboratives and other QI approaches aimed at improving outcomes in several priority areas such as maternal and child health, mental health, TB, HIV/AIDS, and health systems strengthening.